Trump lashes Biden, defies pandemic on White House stage

 In a week of racial tumult, Republicans have claimed that the violence that has erupted in Kenosha, Wisconsin, and some other American cities is to be blamed on Democratic governors and mayors and would only grow worse under a Biden administration.
 That drew a stern rebuke from Biden.

-Some demonstratiors took to Washington's streets Thursday night, ahead of a march planned for Friday.
-New fencing was set up along the White House perimeter to keep the protesters at bay, but some of their shouts and car horns were clearly audible on the South Lawn where more than 1,500 people gathered.
-Soon after Trump began talking, the horns and sirens - which came through occasionally to the millions watching at home - caused some people in the last row to turn around and look for the source of the disturbance.
+Some demonstrators took to Washington's streets Thursday night, ahead of a march planned for Friday.
+New fencing was set up along the White House perimeter to keep the protesters at bay, but some of their shouts and car horns were clearly audible on the South Lawn, where more than 1,500 people gathered.
+Soon after Trump began talking, the horns and sirens -- which came through occasionally to the millions watching at home -- caused some people in the last row to turn around and look for the source of the disturbance.

 After the convention concluded, there were skirmishes as protesters yelled and threw water bottles at police at the historic St. John's Church near Black Lives Matter Plaza.
 There were some arrests.